Mohamed-JJ/42-cursus-push_swap/README.md

 	i rotate the stack a.
-	now after we have emptied stack a into the temporary stack, i will start pushing the numbers with the biggest index back to a by finding the positision of the index in the stack, we check if the position of the index is less than the (size of the stack / 2) than we just rotate until it gets to the top of the temporary stack then we push it to a. if it is greater than (size / 2) than we reverse rotate it until it gets to the top of the stack than we push it. and using this method we have sorted a stack using the least amout of instruction
+	now after we have emptied stack a into the temporary stack, i will start pushing the numbers with the biggest index back to a by finding the positision of the index in the stack, we check if the position of the index is less than the (size of the stack / 2) than we just rotate until it gets to the top of the temporary stack then we push it to a.if it is greater than (size / 2) than we reverse rotate it until it gets to the top of the stack than we push it. and using this method we have sorted a stack using the least amout of instruction